prashantbatchu/leaderboard_winterofcode/README.md

 ## The page is also live and you can visit it [here](https://leaderboard-winterofcode.vercel.app/)

-### Here's what it looks like before any of the isses are resolved
+### Here's what it looks like before any of the issues are resolved

 ![image](https://github.com/user-attachments/assets/13262ea1-a9f6-4951-81ad-94da7f318d03)